Kidney Transplantation Dubai

 Kidney Transplantation

 A kidney transplant is a medical procedure where a healthy kidney from a donor is surgically implanted into a person whose kidneys no longer function properly.
 This procedure is often considered when chronic kidney disease or end-stage renal disease (ESRD) has advanced to the point where dialysis is no longer sufficient or desirable.
-A successful kidney transplant can greatly enhance the quality of life, allowing individuals to resume a more normal lifestyle compared to ongoing dialysis treatments.
+A successful kidney transplant in Dubai can greatly enhance the quality of life, allowing individuals to resume a more normal lifestyle compared to ongoing dialysis treatments.

 Types of Kidney Transplants